 Receive results from VaxEffect

 within one to two business days after receipt

-Your patient's individual VaxEffect Score does not currently predict immunity but does provide accurate and quantitative measurement of antibody titers generated by COVID-19 vaccination or prior infection.
+Your patient's individual VaxEffect Score does not currently predict immunity but does provide accurate and semi-quantitative measurement of antibody titers generated by COVID-19 vaccination or prior infection.